Mainframe-Archive/dovetail/README.md

 Dovetail *ahem* dovetails with dovecot and IMAP client testing.

-Dovetail's is an Elixir API that lets you:
+Dovetail is an Elixir library that lets you:

-- TODO start and stop a dovecot server
+- install a rootless dovecot server for testing
-- create and remove dovecot users
+- start and stop a dovecot server (`Dovetail.Process`)
-- send an email to a particular dovecot user
+- create and remove dovecot users (`Dovetail.UserStore`)
-  ... and verify its arrival? prob.
+- TODO send an email to a particular dovecot user
 - all possible via a remote node

 ## Usage